keyjosh/personal-finance-tracker/frontend/Fullstack-README.md

 2. Show all transactions in the transactions table
    - Fetch transactions from the server and render them.
       *the two questions below are only required for frontend-facing fullstack SSE candidates*
-      - REQUIRED QUESTION: how do you ensure that you're not re-fetching the data unnecessarily?
+      - REQUIRED QUESTION: How do you ensure that you're not re-fetching the data unnecessarily?
-      - REQUIRED QUESTION: let's say the request is taking a long time (like 5-10 seconds) to return from the server.
-What would happen if the user navigates to a different part of our app (say a "user profile" page)
+      - REQUIRED QUESTION: Let's say the request is taking a long time (like 5-10 seconds) to return from the server.
+What would happen if the user navigates to a different part of our app (say a "user profile" page), and then goes back to our transactions page?
    - Formatting:
      - Add a "$" sign in front of every amount
      - Positive amount numbers should be shown in green, and negative numbers in red